rthacku1/spirit-animal-sean-thackurdeen/README.md

 # Spirit Animals
 Author: R. Sean Thackurdeen

-My spirit animal is an rabbit.
+My spirit animal is a rabbit.

 - Rabbits are cautious.
 - Rabbits are soft.